EliseevNP/githelp/README.md

 Commands:
-  githelp add                Add changes to the index in all repositories located in the source directory githelp checkout <branch>  Switch branches in all repositories located in the source directory githelp clone              Clone all repositories available to you by access token into output directory githelp commit             Commit changes to the index in all repositories located in the source directory githelp pull               For all repositories located in the source directory changes from their remote repositories will be pulled githelp push               For all repositories located in the source directory push commited changes to appropriate remote repositories
+  githelp add                Add changes to the index in all repositories located in the source directory githelp checkout <branch>  Switch branches in all repositories located in the source directory githelp clone              Clone all repositories available to you by access token to the output directory githelp commit             Commit changes to the index in all repositories located in the source directory githelp merge-request      Create merge request in all repositories located in the source directory githelp pull               For all repositories located in the source directory changes from their remote repositories will be pulled githelp push               For all repositories located in the source directory push commited changes to appropriate remote repositories